rowland/tuppence/SPECIFICATION.md

     Type.identifier = fn(...) { ... }

-This enables encapsulation of constants and functions within a type’s namespace.
+This enables encapsulation of constants and functions within a type's namespace.

 Type-qualified declarations *must be in the same scope as the type they belong to*.
 This ensures consistency and prevents modifying a type from an unrelated context.